-You need to be vary about the associated costs above because these can add up significantly.
+You need to understand the associated costs above as these can add up significantly.
 If you have never owned the leasehold property before, these costs can come to a bit of a shock at first, therefore it is always good to know what you are getting yourself into beforehand (from costs perspective).
-The services charge contributions usually are equally split between the leaseholders but can also slightly differ from each other depending whether you use certain common services.
+The services charge contributions usually are equally split between the leaseholders but can also slightly differ from each other depending on whether you use certain common services.

 The leasehold property communal areas and block structure is usually managed by specialist leasehold block management company instructed by your landlord.
 There are cases where management companies in place tend not to do the best of the job and something may be left unattended.
-However, this issue can be tackled by leaseholders joining together to form their own management company via ‘right to manage’ or collectively enfranchising the freehold.
+However, this issue can be tackled by leaseholders joining together to form their own management company via ‘right to manage’ or collective enfranchisement.

 The specialist management companies are usually members of ARMA and IRPM with accreditation in leasehold property management.

 The management company will hire different contractors to undertake upkeep of the building.
-For example, contractors can be hired to undertake – cleaning, gardening, repairs, security and etc. These contractors will be usually hired on the periodic basis with contract in place for a certain time length.
+For example, contractors can be hired to undertake – cleaning, gardening, repairs, security and etc. These contractors will be usually hired on a periodic basis with a contract in place for a certain time length.

 All these costs will be included in the annual service charge demand which is payable by all leaseholders in the block in accordance with their set lease provisions.